lavafroth/grugiter/README.md

 Golang iterators for mediocre programmers like me.

-This is not a library yet.

-The implementation is that of a pull iterator, drawing heavy inspiration from the Rust counterpart.
+We implement a pull iterator, drawing heavy inspiration from Rust.

-The scaffolding for the iterators is less than 70 lines of code.
+The scaffolding in `grug.go` is less than 70 lines of code.
 Check out `main.go`

 ### Features